beeoshokay/decodelabs_tasks/README.md

 | TotalPrice calculation mismatches | 0 found — TotalPrice consistently equals UnitPrice × Quantity |

 Conclusion: Aside from the CouponCode gap, the dataset was already structurally sound.
 The cleaning process focused on confirming this rigorously, through repeatable, auditable formulas, rather than assuming cleanliness at a glance.

-*Submitted as Project 1 of the DecodeLabs Industrial Training Kit, Data Analytics Track — 2026 Batch.*